dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 > }
 > ```
 >
-> Using an index variable in this scenario is a requirement for **any** child component that closes over a loop variable in its [child content](xref:blazor/components/index#child-content), not just the `NavLink` component.
+> Using an index variable in this scenario is a requirement for **any** child component that uses a loop variable in its [child content](xref:blazor/components/index#child-content), not just the `NavLink` component.
 >
 > Alternatively, use a `foreach` loop with <xref:System.Linq.Enumerable.Range%2A?displayProperty=nameWithType>:
 >